uidaholib/oral-history-collections-template/pages/about.md

 Humanities scholars would make a presentation on their research and then take questions from the audience.
 Originally, Connected Conversations were live events, but over time, the IHC realized that this content could be accessed by a wider audience in a podcast form without live participation.
 People were also suffering from Zoom fatigue and live virtual events became less popular.

 In 2022, IHC shifted the format and renamed this program to Context.
-The state goal of the podcast was to connect Idahoans to experts, scholars, and ideas.
+The stated goal of the podcast was to connect Idahoans to experts, scholars, and ideas.
 "Our goal is to help provide context on topics, both fun and serious, which shape the world we live in.
 We hope to strike the spark on your sense of exploration and discovery as you listen."

 {% include feature/image.html objectid="https://objects.lib.uidaho.edu/context/context-logo-on-teal.png" alt="context logo featuring play button O and teal background with audio wave forms" width="25" %}